 What can you do to lessen its impact for your heirs?

 Probate subtly reduces the value of many estates.
-It can take more than a year in some cases, and attorney’s fees, appraiser’s fees, and court costs may eat up as much as 5% of a decedent’s accumulated assets.1
+It can take more than a year in some cases, and attorney’s fees, appraiser’s fees, and court costs may eat up as much as 5% of a decedent’s assets.
+Probating a “routine” estate valued at $400,000 could cost as much as $20,000.1

 Joint accounts.
 Married couples may hold property as a joint tenancy.
 Jointly titled property includes a right of survivorship and is not subject to probate.
 It simply goes to the surviving spouse when one spouse passes.
 Some states allow a variation called tenancy by the entirety, in which married spouses each own an undivided interest in property with the right of survivorship (they need consent from the other spouse to transfer their ownership interest in the property).
 A few states allow community property with right of survivorship; assets titled in this way also skip the probate process.2,3

 Joint accounts can still face legal challenges.
-A potential heir to assets in a jointly held bank account may claim that it is not a “true” joint account, but a “convenience account” where a second accountholder was added just for financial expediency (an adult child able to make deposits and pay bills for a mom or dad with dementia, for example).
-Also, a joint account with right of survivorship may be found inconsistent with language in a will.4
+A potential heir to assets in a jointly held bank account may claim that it is not a “true” joint account, but a “convenience account” where a second accountholder was added just for financial expediency.
+Also, a joint account arrangement with right of survivorship may be found inconsistent with an estate plan.4

 POD & TOD accounts.
 Payable-on-death and transfer-on-death forms are used to permit easy transfer of bank accounts and securities (and even motor vehicles, in a few states).
 As long as the original owner lives, the named beneficiary has no rights to claim the account funds or the security.
 When the original owner passes away, all the named beneficiary has to do is bring his or her I.D. and valid proof of the original owner’s death to claim the assets or securities.5

 Gifts.
-For 2017, the I.R.S. allows you to give up to $14,000 each to as many different people as you like, tax free.
+For 2018, the I.R.S. allows you to give up to $15,000 each to as many different people as you like, tax free.
 By doing so, you reduce the size of your taxable estate.
-Gifts over $14,000 may be subject to federal gift tax (which tops out at 40%) and count against the lifetime gift tax exclusion.
-The lifetime gift tax exclusion is currently set at $5.49 million per individual (and correspondingly, $10.98 million per married couple).6
+Gifts over $15,000 may be subject to federal gift tax (which tops out at 40%) and count against the lifetime gift tax exclusion.
+The lifetime individual gift tax exemption is currently set at $11.18 million.
+For a married couple, the lifetime exemption is now $22.36 million.6,7

 Are there assets probate doesn’t touch?
 Yes, there are all kinds of non-probate assets.
-The common denominator of a non-probate asset is a beneficiary designation.
-By law, these assets must pass either to a designated beneficiary or a joint tenant, regardless of what a will states.
-Examples: jointly titled real property, jointly held bank accounts with right of survivorship, POD and “in trust for” accounts, life insurance policies, and IRA, 401(k), and 403(b) accounts.8
+The common denominator of a non-probate asset is a beneficiary designation, which allows these assets to pass either to a designated beneficiary or a joint tenant, regardless of what a will states.
+Examples: assets jointly owned with right of survivorship, trusts and assets held within trusts, TOD accounts, proceeds from life insurance policies, and IRA and 401(k) accounts.9

 Your beneficiary designations need to be reviewed, and they may need to be updated.
 You don’t want your IRA assets, for example, going to someone you no longer trust or love.